Sex, Sexuality, and

+Sex and human sexuality are a core part of being human, so it's natural to wonder about sex in all of its different forms.
 Sexual disorders are like people -- they come in all different kinds of shapes and sizes.
 A sexual disorder doesn't mean something is "wrong" with you.
 It only means that you're experiencing the kind of issue that can suddenly affect anyone, at any time in their lives, for any reason or no reason whatsoever.
 While many sexual issues can be traced back to a physical problem or a sudden change in one's life circumstances, many sexual disorders' causes are not well-known or understood.

 The good news is that nowadays, having a sexual concern such as erectile dysfunction (ED) or problems with getting aroused is no big deal.
 There are a wide variety of treatments -- from medications to a specific form of psychotherapy -- that can help virtually everyone with a sexual disorder, no matter what the concern.